CarCareTruth Score

 The Safety Data Sheet for Splash Red Hot De-Icer Windshield Trigger Spray, 32 oz carries a DANGER signal word, with classified hazards including H225 (highly flammable liquid and vapour); H301 (toxic if swallowed); H311 (toxic in contact with skin).
 The Amazon listing also carries a California Prop 65 warning.
 See the PPE breakdown above for use-case-specific guidance translated from the SDS hazard codes.

 CarCareTruth scores Splash Red Hot De-Icer Windshield Trigger Spray, 32 oz at 5.6 out of 10 on the composite CCT score, with a health sub-score of 1.0/10.
-The CCT score blends real-world effectiveness, SDS-backed ingredient health impact, and environmental footprint against a published category rubric — see the methodology link on this page for the full scoring breakdown.
+The CCT score blends real-world effectiveness, ingredient health impact pulled from the manufacturer's safety sheet, and environmental footprint against a published category rubric.
+See the methodology link on this page for the full scoring breakdown.

 Per the Safety Data Sheet ingredient disclosure: Methanol (CAS 67-56-1): 65-70%; balance undisclosed (trade secret per SDS §3 notation).
 Source: SDS v1.0 revised 2021-11-09, splashwash.com.